theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 System updates or changes can restrict software functionalities and this may lead to data loss.
 Create a backup of the directory: `C:\Program Files\BoardConnector\config` at regular intervals.

-All settings for extractions, sources, destinations, etc. are stored in the subdirectory *config*.
+All settings for extractions, sources, etc. are stored in the subdirectory *config*.

 ### New Installation and Update